 Carruthers has served two terms on the California State Board of Pharmacy, by appointment of Governor Deukmejian.
 He is a past president of the American Society of Consultant Pharmacists and has a California Community College teaching credential.

-The American Society of Consultant Pharmacists has honored Carruthers with their highest award, the George F. Archambault award for outstanding achievement in the practice of pharmacy.
+The American Society of Consultant Pharmacists has honored Carruthers with their highest award, the George F. Archambault Award, for outstanding achievement in pharmacy practice.

 Michael Wohlfeiler, JD, MD, AAHIVMS | Chief of Medicine, Domestic US